Professional edition active

 Testing

-Evaluation of primary amenorrhea [a]
+Evaluation of Primary Amenorrhea [a]

-[a] Normal values are
+[a] Normal values (may depend on the laboratory used) are

 • DHEAS: 250–300 ng/dL (0.7–0.8 mcmol/L)